Connecting to prior knowledge

 • Watching some photostories to identify the features of effective visuals (clarity, focus, transitions)

-Assessing the writing knowledge and skills
+Criteria for assessing writing knowledge and skills

 • Deciding on flow and coherence, including title page, and effective use of subheadings and pronoun references within the information text